Dr Andrew Jones

 Andrew works as a senior scientist in the Atmospheric Dispersion Research and Response Group.
 The primary purpose of his work is to deliver and apply scientific research in atmospheric dispersion modelling in order to enhance the Met Office's capability in this field and improve the quality of its products, predictions and advice to customers.

-Andrew is a principal developer of NAME.
+Andrew is a principal developer of Met Office Dispersion Model.
 His specialist area of interest is the representation of uncertainties in dispersion model predictions, especially the uncertainty propagating through the meteorological inputs to a dispersion model.
 Active research includes the use of ensemble methods, such as multi-model and Ensemble Prediction System-based techniques, to assess and quantify such uncertainties.

 Currently, Andrew is working on a 3-year research project with the University of Southampton and Dstl that is applying statistical design and analysis concepts for quantification and reduction of meteorological uncertainties in dispersion predictions.
 He is also the UK representative to the European Commission's ENSEMBLE initiative, a demonstration multi-model system for regional-scale dispersion applications.